knobs-dials/duppy/README.md

 CONSIDERING:
-* "don't cross device boundary" parameter
+* "don't cross device boundary while finding files to include" parameter

 * allow hardlinking duplicate files (that are on the same hardlink-supporting filesystem)